Sketchware-Pro/Sketchware-Pro-Website/docs/course/intro.md

 I'm NiceSapien.
 A developer from India.
 I am the one who created this course.
 Although I'm primarily a web developer now, my interest in coding and programming was caused by Sketchware.
 I will be your guide throughout the course.

 ## About the course
 Throughout the course, you will learn several new things and features of Sketchware Pro.
 You will have to complete 4 projects to get your certificate.
-Once all the projects are made, DM the .swb files to @NiceSapien on [Discord](https://discord.gg/xX6aEsnZRt) or email [certificates@sketchware.pro](mailto:certificates@sketchware.pro) to recieve your certificate!
+The fourth project is going to be a project you'll build absolutely by yourself.
 You can also join the Discord server if you have any questions or need help.

 ## Setup